Making Changes to Your Project

 However, all of these changes need to be made sooner rather than later.
 Don’t expect to change the shape and size of your windows if your builder has already installed the framework for them.
 You should also make every effort to specify a change before your builder orders the materials, otherwise you could end up paying for the materials you originally specified as well as your new choice.

-Overall - it's truly most cost effective to make changes during the design phase of your home - before construction starts.
+Overall - it's truly most cost effective to make changes during the architectural design phase of your home - before construction starts.